What is a WheelWally made of?

 What’s a “Rear wheel tie down kit”?

-The “Rear wheel tie down kit” is a small, block-shaped, device that keeps the rear wheel of your bike firmly “planted” to the bed of your truck during transport.
-Use the “Rear wheel tie down kit” (or the “Off-road kit”) every time you transport a bike with your WheelWally!
-Refer to the installation Instructions and homepage images for more information.
+The “Rear wheel tie down kit” (R.W.T.D.K.) is a small, block-shaped, device that is used in combination with your WheelWally.
+It keeps the rear wheel of your bike firmly “planted” to the bed of your truck but it does NOT increase lateral stability.
+For more information, please refer to the installation Instructions and homepage images.

 Is the WheelWally compatible with “track systems”?